 In keeping Berta Cáceres’ memory alive, we also uplift the many other activists, leaders, and human and land rights defenders who have been killed in Honduras since the US-backed coup d’etat in 2009.
 The two coup leaders were both SOA graduates: Joint Chief of Staff, Romeo Orlando Vásquez Velásquez, and the commander of the Air Force, General Luis Javier Prince Suazo.
 Since the coup, at least 160 social leaders and land and environmental defenders have been killed and 13 have been forcibly disappeared.

-The level of national and international outrage sparked by Cáceres’ murder was fundamental in obtaining the conviction of a portion of those responsible for the crime.
-Unfortunately, most assassinated social leaders and land and environmental defenders in Honduras do not obtain even that limited justice.
+Unfortunately, most assassinated social leaders and land and environmental defenders in Honduras do not obtain any justice.
 A recent report by the United Nations Office of the High Commissioner for Human Rights (OHCHR)

 stated, “two years after the events [of 2017], no case of human rights violations has seen a verdict.
 The majority of serious violations documented by OHCHR, such as summary or extrajudicial executions and enforced disappearances, remain under investigation; several have not been investigated.”
 More concerningly, the report stated “[v]ictims found no support in accessing justice and several victims and witnesses expressed security concerns at participating in proceedings against members of the defense and security forces.”